apognu/wgctl/README.md

 This is a personal project to allow WireGuard to be configured through the use of YAML files.
 It uses Netlink under the hood for all interaction with the system.

-This tool is very opinionated and designed for my own use, it _might_ not be what you're looking for.
-For instance, it probably does not handle IPv6 very well for now.
+This tool is very opinionated and designed for my own use (working on that), it _might_ not be what you're looking for.

 The configuration file should look like this: